 The process of hard enamel is always made from great material and costs a little more.
 The enamel color will be added several times to match the higher raised metal line, and then it is heated at a very high temperature to harden and polished in detail.

 The different process makes different features for your custom coins.
 You can know it well from the below pictures and lists.

 - Created with raised and recessed areas when touching

 - 3D image can be engraved on its surface

 - A wide selection of shapes and sizes for soft enamel coin

 - Optional epoxy coating can be added if wanted

 - Popular and cost-effective style

-Soft enamel coin is the most popular option for customers, and provided with cost-effective price.
+Soft enamel coin is the most popular option for customers and is provided at a cost-effective price.
 The color fill is liquid pigment, and the color areas are lower than metal parts; so the soft enamel coin looks more layered.
-With raised metal and recessed color area, enamel colored parts are more attractive and vivid under light.
+With raised metal and recessed color areas, enamel-colored parts are more attractive and vivid under the light.

 Custom Hard Enamel Coins